annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 Further areas of interest:

-Which countries do customers come from?
-What is the Average Daily Rate (ADR) throughout the year?
-How many reservations were made by repeated guests?
-What types of customers are most common in each hotel?
-What is their preferred meal plan?
-Which hotel is preferred by adults with children?
+- Which countries do customers come from?
+- What is the Average Daily Rate (ADR) throughout the year?
+- What is the preferred meal plan?
+- What is the preferred room type?

 ### 2.2 Stakeholders